jimmyff/faehound-games/content/ultimate_quest.md

 There seems to be a trend of games becoming more bigger, heavier and more expensive and dungeon crawls can be some of the worst offenders.
 This game is in someways a reaction to that trend.
 A game that hopefully offers as big (if not bigger) adventure -in a more humble package.
 The game system is designed in a modular way and there will be space in the game box for future expansions to further enrich your adventures and worlds.

+## How to get the game

+Ultimate Quest will be coming to crowdfunding.
+Please [join the newsletter](<https://mailchi.mp/68c9bda28534/faehound-games-newsletter>) if you want to be the first to know when theres more information to share.

 ![Polyhedral dice - retro colorway](/dice1.png)

 # A call for Playtesters

-If you are interested in play testing Adventure Quest please get in touch on [boardgamegeek](https://boardgamegeek.com/user/jimmyff).
+If you are interested in play testing Ultimate Quest please get in touch on [boardgamegeek](https://boardgamegeek.com/user/jimmyff).
 As the game gets closer to completion I'd love to have testers playing the game regularly (solo or in a group), offering feedback that will help to shape the final game.

-Adventure Quest will be available to play at Airecon (Harrogate UK) in the Playtesting area at 15th March 2024 from 16:30 - 19:30.
+Ultimate Quest will be available to play at Airecon (Harrogate UK) in the Playtesting area at 15th March 2024 from 16:30 - 19:30.
 So please pop along and help rescue Georgie, the ginger tavern cat!

 # Who's making this game?